Hey, I’m Chris

 A basketball player in a white jersey with red accents, holding a basketball and appearing to leap or float against a red background with a large, faint cross design.
 The jersey has the sponsor text 'Wewino.'

-I grew up in Chicago — the son of two hoopers — chasing a dream that started on the court and eventually evolved far beyond it.
+I grew up in Chicago as the son of two hoopers, chasing a dream that started on the court.
+Division 1 scholarship, conference championship, 1,000+ points across a global pro career.
+I had it figured out.

 Collage celebrating Chris Eversley's 1,000 career points, featuring photos of him playing basketball, with his name and milestone text overlaid.